Trail Cooking

 Add 1½ cups water to a pot (HAA or non-stick works best).
 Bring to a boil.

-Add in the dried ingredients, stir well.
-Cover tightly, turn off the stove.
+Add in the dried ingredients and stir well.
+Cover tightly, and turn off the stove.
 In cool temperatures or at higher altitude use a pot cozy to keep warm.
 Let sit for 10 minutes (15 if dehydrated pasta)

 Serves 1-2.

-The original version has a thin sauce, and is white.
-This has color from the tomato powder and a deeper flavor due to adding in low sodium beef broth.
+The original version has a thin, white sauce.
+This has color from the tomato powder and a deeper flavor due to adding low-sodium beef broth.

 ~Sarah